ilya1200/lead-frontend-challenge-summer-2019/README.md

 ## The Challenge
-The code challenge focuses on building web application (SPA) of a library! 📚 In the library, users are able to view a list of the books in the library,  view all the photos of a single book, and add photos to books as-well.
+The code challenge focuses on building web application (SPA) of a library! 📚

+In the library, users are able to view a list of books, view all the photos of a single book, and add photos to books as-well.

 ### Specification